Witnessing downsizing in the making: quiescent and breathing galaxies at the dawn of the Universe: Results and analysis

 \subsubsection{Number densities of RD and PS, high and low mass candidates}

 As discussed at the beginning of this Section, the observed raw number of low mass ($9.5<\mbox{lM}_*<10.5$) RD candidates does not increase significantly from $z=5$ to 3, implying that the PS candidates are most likely experiencing a phase of ``breathing'', i.e. a temporary quenching before re-juvenation.
-We now make this even cleared in Fig. \ref{nd_dtq}, where we plot the corrected number densities of our ``gold'' RD and PS candidates divided into the two mass regimes, showing how the number density of low mass RDs always stays well below that of low mass PSs, while in principle one could expect to see it grow substantially.
+We now make this even cleared in Fig. \ref{nd_dtq}, where we plot the number densities (both raw and corrected for completeness and contamination) of our RD and PS candidates divided into the two mass regimes, showing how the values of low mass RDs always stays well below that of low mass PSs, while in principle one could expect to see them grow substantially.

 We also plot the trends for the \textsc{Eagle}, \textsc{TNG100}, and \textsc{Magneticum} simulations.
 For the first two, the data is publicly available, so we can apply the exact selection criteria used for the observations (we plot both the trends straightforwardly from the boxes, and those obtained with the \textsc{Forecast} light-cones); for the latter, the data was kindly provided by the research team.
 The difference between the three simulations is evident, especially in the low mass regime.
 At lM$_*>10.5$, only \textsc{Magneticum} reproduces the existence of RDs at $z>4.5$, also yielding the correct densities of RDs and PSs at lower redshifts; \textsc{Eagle} is also reasonably close, but falls short at $z>4$, while \textsc{TNG100} largely overestimates the abundance of PSs at $z<4.5$.
 However, at $9.5<\mbox{lM}_*<10.5$ the situation is even more complicated: \textsc{TNG} cannot reproduce the density of PSs at $z>3.5$ and of RDs at $z>4$, while \textsc{Eagle} is consistent with the density of PSs at all epochs but has too many RDs at $3<z<4$; finally, the trends in \textsc{Magneticum} are inverted with respect to the observations, with too many RDs and too few PSs, possibly hinting at an excessive efficiency of AGN feedback from low mass super-massive black holes.
 These comparisons suggest that even when the global trends can be reproduced, comparing in more details the properties of the simulated and observed galaxies still yields non negligible tensions.